-In the last article, I laid out the biggest problem wedding couples have when preparing their first dance—the Follower back leading—and why that back fires.
+In the last post, I laid out the biggest problem wedding couples have when preparing their first dance—the Follower back leading—and why that back fires.
 In this post, I’ll debunk the myths that often make brides adverse to the idea of following.
 When you know the real truth about partner dancing, being a Follower might sound pretty good after all!

 Note: In this article, I talk about male-female wedding couples and following.
 However, the information applies equally to same-sex wedding couples, as well as everyone learning to partner dance.
 So whether you’re single or coupled, gay or straight, or dance as a Leader or Follower, this post will inform your dancing!